-Motley Fool is a company offering a wide range of online information and services dedicated to helping the individual investor.
+Motley Fool is a company offering a wide range of online information and services dedicated to helping the individual investor with their investment strategy.

 Based in Alexandria, Virginia, the privately-owned firm has about 300 employees and was founded in 1993 by two brothers, Tom and Dave Gardner.